 - Peppermint – refreshing for your nostrils and skin

 - Amla (botanical extract) – helps fix damaged hair

 Congratulations, you’ve read an entire paragraph on essential oils.
 You are truly a beardsman.

 It’s actually super easy.
 All you really have to do is mix the different oils in a bottle, and you’re good to go.
 Every beard is different, so you should experiment with different amounts of different oils to see what works best for you.

 Here’s a brief walkthrough for your first time.

 Mix and match your carrier oils until you get about 1 ounce's worth.
 You can go above or below that amount depending upon what you’re feeling.
 It’s all about scent and the health benefits of each oil, so do what works best for you.

 2. Add the Essential Oils

 You only need a few drops of whatever essential oils you’ve chosen.
 The bottles you buy should come with a built-in dropper, so it’s really easy.
-Essential oils are crazy potent (in a good way), so probably don’t add more than 10 drops for 1 oz. of mixture.
+Essential oils are crazy potent (in a good way), so don’t add more than 10 drops for 1 oz. of mixture.